storageos/storageos.github.io/_docs/applications/mssql.md

 1. Connect to SQL Server:

-   >**Note**: We are using *localhost* in this example - if you are running this from a remote host you will need to specify the target server IP.

-   If you have installed the SQL Server tools separately you can use `sqlcmd -S localhost -U SA -P p@ssw0rd` to connect, alternatively use the `docker exec` command to run directly from the container.
+   If you have installed the SQL Server tools separately you can use `sqlcmd -S <ip_address> -U SA -P p@ssw0rd` to connect from a remote server, alternatively use the `docker exec` command to run directly from the container.
 The steps that follow apply to both methods of connecting to SQL Server.

    ```
    $ sudo docker exec -it mssql /opt/mssql-tools/bin/sqlcmd -U SA -P p@ssw0rd